billvaglienti/ProtoGen/README.md

 - `comment` : The comment for the Packet tag will be placed at the top of the packets header file (or the top of the appended text if the file is used more than once) as a multi-line doxygen comment.
 The comment will be wrapped at 80 characters using spaces as the separator.

-- `hidden` : is used to specify that this particular packet will NOT appear in the documentation markdown.
-Useful if a particular packet is not to be revealed to others reading the documentation.
-NOTE: The packet will still be present in the generated code.
+- `hidden` : If set to `true` this attribute specifies that this packet will NOT appear in the documentation markdown.

+- `useInOtherPackets` : If set to `true` this attribute specifies that this packet will generate extra outputs as though it were a top level structure in addition to being a packet.
+This makes it possible to use this packet as a sub-structure of another packet.

 ###Packet : Data subtags